AlejandroHiroshima/data_modeling/yh_labb/Uppgift_0/uppgift_0.md

 - Student has a street address, a street address can have several students.
 - A street address can be in several Cities, a City has several street addresses (Many to many relationship handled with junctiontable City_Street)
 - A City belongs to one and only one Country, a Country has several cities (A city can be in several Countries (the City name) but in this case we only do Sweden)
-- A Student attends one and only one School at a time (business rule), a School has several Students
 - A Student attends one and only one class (Business rule), a Class has several Students
 - A Class belongs to one and only one Program, a Program has several Classes
 - A School can have multiple street addresses, a street address has only one school (YrkesCo don't have multiple schools on one street address)
-- A School has one or many Education managers, an education manager works in only one school (they don't work in both Stockholm and Gothenburg)
-- A School has at least one class, a class belongs to only one school
 - A school has several programs, a program can be taught in several schools (many to many relationship handled by junctiontable School_Program)
-- A School can have zero or several consultants, a consultant can work in zero or several schools (many to many handled by junctiontable Consult_School)
 - A Program has several courses, a course can be in several programs (many to many handled by junctiontable Program_Course)
 - A Course is taught by one or many Consultants, a consultant can be teaching zero or several courses (many-to-many handled by junctiontable Course_Consult)
 - A Student can be in one or several courses (courses not part of a program), a course can have one or many students (many to many handled by junctiontable Student_Course)